alphagov/forms-runner/README.md

 npm run dev
 ```

-You will also need to run the [forms-api service](https://github.com/alphagov/forms-api), as this app needs the API to create and access forms.
+You will also need to run the [forms-admin service](https://github.com/alphagov/forms-admin), as this app needs the API to create and access forms.

 #### Getting AWS credentials